garagehive/garagehive.github.io/docs/garagehive-common-errors.md

       ![](media/garagehive-common-errors5.png)

-   - This indicates that the document is not yet paid, or it doesn't have payment terms.
+   > This error indicates that the document is not yet paid, or it doesn't have payment terms.

 |                |                                                                                   |
 | :------------- | :-------------------------------------------------------------------------------- |